radiomic/CLEARtrial2/index.md

 To make the most of this online resource, we strongly recommend referring to [CLEAR-E3 publication](), particularly to the section "Recommendations for use of CLEAR-E3 along with CLEAR".
 By doing so, you may unlock the full potential of CLEAR-E3 and CLEAR, helping your research meet the highest standards.

 ## How to Cite CLEAR-E3?
 We have invested a lot of time and effort in this project.
-If you publish any work that benefits from CLEAR-E3, please cite [the CLEAR-E3 publication at this link]().
+If you publish any work that benefits from CLEAR-E3, please cite the [CLEAR-E3 publication]().

 [Go to items](https://radiomic.github.io/CLEAR-E3/docs/Title%20(Item%201)/Item1.html){: .btn .btn-purple }